hyperspy/hyperspy/doc/user_guide/cluster.rst

     >>>         shuffle=False)[0].reshape(50, 10, 4)
     >>> s = hs.signals.Signal1D(data)

-The resultant signal contains 3 distinct "types" of signal.
+make_blobs creates 3 distinct centres or 3 "types" of signal by default.
 If we examine the signal using PCA we can see that there are 3 regions but their interpretation of the signal is a little ambigous.